Animatron/player/doc/embedding.md

 ### Custom scene with `createPlayer`

-Third, in case you _have no_ snapshot URL, you may still load any animation in any format, if you have a special "importer".
+Thirdly, if you _have no_ snapshot URL, you may still load any animation in any format if you have a special "importer".
 Or, you may even create an animation just in place using Player API, but it's a different story.

 ```js
 var player = anm.createPlayer('player-target');